 This practicum articulates open classroom practices in terms of Piagetian theory of intellectual development.
-Child observation, the writing of developmental summaries, multi-cultural education, mainstreaming, work with parents, and environmental education are major components of the practicum.
-Other components are the teaching of reading, writing, and mathematics from a developmental perspective.
+Child observation, the writing of developmental summaries, articulating the challenges of an inclusive curriculum, mainstreaming, work with parents, and environmental education are major components of the practicum.
+Other components are assisting children to develop competencies in the areas of reading, writing, and mathematics from a developmental perspective.
 Children are offered a wide variety of choices within a structure designed to foster responsible decision-making, creative thinking, physical skills and social problem solving.
 Verbal communication and affective as well as cognitive learning are emphasized.
+May be repeated for credit up to a maximum of 12 units.

-HD 410 Developmental Education\
+HD 410 Developmental Education\ 3 units